eli97/CrystalClearWebsite/README.md

 7. Check all input fields for special characters.
 8. The user should not be able to submit a page twice by pressing the submit button in quick succession.

-Testing will be expanded upon as development continues.
+Testing will be expanded upon as development continues:
+1. Test Environment:
+    * Testing branch in Github Repository
+    * Test Database (test data)
+    * BugZilla (Bug-tracking management tool)
+2. Testing:
+    * Create test cases from user stories and jira subtasks
+    * Test cases pass/fail according to Acceptance Criteria
+    * Regression and new functionality
+    * Manual and automated tests
+3. Bugs/Defects:
+    * Open a new jira for bug/defect
+    * Include steps to recreate
+    * Include documentation (test steps, descriptions, screenshots, etc.)

 ## Deployment: